EMV Studio Recorder

 Report: EMV technology is becoming more popular every year

 It is no secret that when making a decision on the implementation of a particular card project, banks focus on such points as the need for large investments in the modernization of acquiring infrastructure, the total cost of migration, as well as the possible impact of this process on the current business.
 And the process of switching to EMV is the most illustrative example in this case.
 Any serious mistakes at the initial stage of the EMV project lead to the need for serious re-investment, which is confirmed by the experience of countries that first introduced chip cards a few years ago.
-At the same time, as the example of a number of participants in both the global and Russian card market shows, these mistakes can and should be avoided today.
+At the same time, as the example of a number of participants in both the global card market shows, these mistakes can and should be avoided today.
 It is no coincidence that in this article we will touch on such cornerstones as planning an EMV project as a whole from the point of view of the Bank itself, and also step by step consider the implementation of an EMV card operation in a terminal device.

-Despite the fact that at the moment many Russian banks have already started the process of switching to EMV, and some of them have been issuing and acquiring microprocessor cards for quite a long time, the issue of EMV migration is still very relevant.
+Despite the fact that at the moment many banks have already started the process of switching to EMV, and some of them have been issuing and acquiring microprocessor cards for quite a long time, the issue of EMV migration is still very relevant.
 First, from January 1, 2006 in the semea region (Visa International), the transfer of liability for fraudulent transactions (liability shift) came into force.
 As a result, if earlier for some banks the volume of disputable transactions that could be “repelled” using the new chargeback rules remained a certain blurred value, now it should acquire a fairly clear and real outline.

 Secondly, international payment systems continue to encourage their participants to increase the pace of the EMV migration process by releasing more advanced and universal versions of their payment applications, expanding the functionality of card products, developing programs to encourage EMV migration, which together makes microprocessor cards an increasingly attractive payment tool for banks that pay attention to new technologies.
 Also, you should not discount the image component.
 By introducing new payment technologies, the Bank confirms its image as an innovative and technologically advanced credit and financial institution.
 As a result, banks, each of which is guided in these matters by their own internal arguments and motivations, increasingly decide to migrate to EMV cards, moving from a wait-and-see position, similar to Shakespeare’s famous dilemma “To be or not to be”, to a purely “Chernyshev” formulation of the question – “What to do?”
 Indeed, they inevitably face questions: what is the action plan for implementing EMV?
 What steps should I take?
 What functionality should I choose?
 The list of potential issues can include both technical and procedural aspects, as well as business development aspects.
 This article aims to answer some of these questions.

 First of all, I would like to note that regardless of the future functionality of microprocessor cards, the desire of management or business development plans, the transition to EMV is a complex and complex task.
 Its implementation will require financial investments, time and effort from the Bank.
-This project will affect not only the card Department, but also the management of the organization, the Bank’s lawyers, the branch network, information technology specialists, etc. That is why to solve this complex problem with maximum efficiency, you should use the project approach, which is practiced in the Russian market mainly by consulting companies with many years of practical experience in Russia, and some large banks (often with foreign roots).
+This project will affect not only the card Department, but also the management of the organization, the Bank’s lawyers, the branch network, information technology specialists, etc. That is why to solve this complex problem with maximum efficiency, you should use the project approach, which is practiced in the market mainly by consulting companies with many years of practical experience in the world, and some large banks (often with foreign roots).
 It should be noted that the project approach has recently become more common and popular in the implementation of large-scale business tasks.
 Many organizations declare that they have long adopted it and are successfully using it.
 However, the introduction of a fully-fledged project approach requires abundant experience in this mode (otherwise its implementation may cause the rejection of the existing structure of the organization), availability of libraries of reusable design documentation and the actual team of qualified “project-oriented” professionals who already have real experience of implementation of such projects.

 The essence of the project approach is to formalize the task as much as possible and clearly form a working group to solve it.
 When the task is formalized, the working group or project team is assigned one or more goals that the Bank seeks to achieve during the implementation of the project.
 Achieving these goals will mean its successful completion.
 At the same time, the goals should be stated with maximum accuracy.
 For example, a successful formalization of the project task can be considered “the Release of the first 1000 EMV Cards by 01.02.07” or” Obtaining certification in the payment system for ATM Smsequiring by 20.05.06 and the subsequent transfer of the entire ATM network of the Bank to service EMV cards for 6 months”.
 If the project team is given an ambiguous goal (such as” Migrate to EMV as soon as possible”), then it is more than likely that the project will produce equally ambiguous results.